-Dr. Bessie Laurance (Collver) Cathcart was born in Bloomsburg, Ontario on the 20th of May, 1892, the daughter of William Earnest Collver and the former Frances Ethel Loucks.
-She had a younger brother named Raymond who was born in 1894.
-Her parents were farmers.
+Dr. Bessie Laurance (Collver) Cathcart was born near Bloomsburg, Ontario (Norfolk County) on the 20th of May, 1892.
+She was the eldest of 2 children born to William Earnest Collver and the former Frances Ethel Loucks.
+Her parents were farmers and her younger sibling was her brother named Raymond Philip Collver who was born on the 31st of January 1894.
 Dr. Cathcart was educated in the Norfolk County area and she graduated from Simcoe High School.

 Dr. Cathcart enrolled at The University of Toronto Faculty of Medicine in 1910.
-She was the only girl in her class.
-After graduating M.B. with honors in 1915 she spent 1 year working at Toronto’s Sick Children Hospital.
+She was the only female who entered the medical class that year.
+(Two other women joined the medical class and graduated in 1915).
+After graduating M.B. with honours in 1915 she spent 1 year working at Toronto’s Sick Children Hospital.
 She first started practicing medicine close to her childhood home in Simcoe, Ontario.
 According to the 1928 Ontario Medical Register, Dr. Cathcart became a member of the College of Physicians and Surgeons on the 25th of November, 1915.

-Dr. Bessie Cathcart married a fellow medical school classmate, Dr. William Allen Cathcart on the 1st of January, 1921 in Port Lambton Ontario.
-He was born on the 1st of January, 1892, the son of William Cathcart and the former Florence “Flossie” Louisa Selby.
-He was born in Courtright (Lambton County), Ontario.
-He was one of 9 children,;his sister Alberta was born in 1889, his brother Selby was born in 1891 and also became a doctor in Sombra, Ontario, Eliza “Bessie” was born in 1893, Clara in 1896, Standish in 1897, Ruth in 1899, Helen in 1901 and Charles in 1902.
-The family lived in Port Lambton, Ont.
+Dr. Bessie Cathcart married a fellow medical school classmate, Dr. William Allen Cathcart on the 1st of January, 1921 in Sarnia, Ontario.
+Dr. William Allen Cathcart was born in Courtright, Ontario on the 1st of January, 1892, the 3rd of 9 children born to William Cathcart and the former Florence “Flossie” Louisa Selby.
+His siblings were; Alberta, Selby (he also became a physician and practiced medicine in Sombra), Eliza “Bessie”, Clara, Standish, Ruth, Helen, and Charles.
+Mr. Cathcart was a merchant in Courtright.

 Initially Dr. Cathcart and her husband set up their joint practice in Port Lambton.
 They moved their practice and their home to Wallaceburg, Ontario in 1934.
 Their home was located at 135 Margaret Ave.
 They were the parents of a daughter, Raymona (who became a nurse) and a son William.